 - Preference MAY BE shown to Alabama residents, however, highly qualified out-of-state applicants whose academics and experiences indicate that they may be a success in both the program and the OT profession will be given the same consideration as residents.
-Non-residents will be required to pay the non-resident tuition and fees as set by the University.
+Residency and tuition info.

-- Students accepted to the program must submit completed health and physical forms to include required immunizations.
-Accepted students must also read, signed, and submit the Core Performance Standards document outlining fundamental tasks of which applicants should be capable upon entering the OT program.
+- Students accepted to the program must submit completed health and physical forms to include required immunizations by August 1, 2021.
+Accepted students must also read, sign, and submit the Core Performance Standards document outlining fundamental tasks of which applicants should be capable upon entering the OT program.

-- Acceptance into the OT program is provisional pending a clear background check, submission of required medical forms, and completion of bachelor’s degree by June 1, 2019.
-Failure to maintain an overall cumulative GPA of 3.0 or completion of bachelor’s degree will result in nullification of acceptance into the OT program.
+- Acceptance into the MSOT program is provisional pending a clear background check, submission of required medical forms, and completion of bachelor’s degree by August 1, 2021.

 If you have further questions about the application process, please contact the OT Department: